5.7.6 Trust Fund Penalty Assessment Action

 • Documents submitted with a responsible person’s protest

-• Copy of letter issued to taxpayer by the group manager concerning investigation results of new information provided with a protest
+• Copy of letter issued to responsible person by the GM concerning investigation results of new information provided with a protest

 • Back-up documentation for collectibility determinations